UNSCRIPTED PITCH ACCELERATOR

 This one-sheet may include the following:

-• Description of the world and possible storylines (if concept is a docu-soap or docu-comedy)
+- description of the world and possible storylines (if concept is a docu-soap or occu-soap)

-In addition to the details outlined in the one-page pitch above, this treatment/deck may also include:
+In addition to the details outlined in the One-Page Pitch Document above, this Treatment/Deck may also include:

-• If the project is talent-led or based on IP, indicate whether you have secured written agreements or attachments with the proposed talent, their story, or the IP, as that is required.
+- If the project is talent-led or based on IP, indicate whether you have secured written agreements or attachments with the proposed talent, their story, or the IP at the time of submission, as that is required.

 Any application that does not meet the aforementioned criteria will be disqualified.